-LEGISLATIVE HISTORY SECTIONS AND TIMELINE Finally, you'll receive sections and a timeline.
-It's likely there will be some notes in there.
-I tried to handles tougher process issues, PLEAS.
-FEEL FREE TO USE MY NOTES!
+Legislative History: Sections and Timeline Legislative History Sections And Timeline Legislative History Sections And Timeline Iris likely there will be some notes in there.
+I tried to handle tougher process issues.
+PLEASE, FEEL FREE TO USE MY NOTES!
 Copy and paste the Overview and Timeline into a word file and get rolling.
-It know this feels like you're plagiarizing me.
+I know this feels like you're plagarizing me.
 I view it as "co-authoring" with your professor.
 What you should be plugging into each section will vary depending on your key questions/piece of legislation.
-The next few slides discuss each section in turn.
-The next few slides discuss each section in turn.
 The next few slides discuss each section in turn.